notobsd2/quest/IAC/README.md

 Terraform.
 ### Initalizing

+First, you'll need docker installed locally.
+This is due to the utilization of local-exec's docker build to create the first image for the initalize creation.

 In the `aws.tf` file there is a variable that you need to change.
 It's the S3 bucket for the remote state file.

 You'll need to create your own bucket.
 You should ensure it has versioning.
 I did not do this automatically so as to ensure that this readme has been read.